RarelyCharlie/rarelycharlie.github.io/_draft/gtsummary.md

 **What’s next for your community?** Don’t try to fight change.
 Build a community that can respond to it.
 The goal of *Get Together* is to help you foster a supportive, collaborative, and resilient group of human beings.
 It shows you how to progressively ask less *from* others and do more *with* them.

-At each stage, you should have relinquished more of your control and distributed ownership to more and more members.
+At each stage, relinquish control and distribute ownership.
 The alternative to that resilience is an organizational bottleneck.
-Your work isn’t done until your members can thrive independent of your time and resources.
-So ask yourself: Will my community flourish without me?
+Ask yourself: Will my community flourish without me?